GitH22Ash/fire-tv-recommendation-app/README.md

 5. Data and Model Setup

 The recommendation engine requires several data files.
 This repository does not include the data files themselves.
-You must provide your own.
+Sample data files are provided, but you can replace them with your own or generate them as needed.

     Movie Dataset: Place your primary movie dataset CSV file inside the public/ folder and ensure it is named my_movies.csv.

     Model Files: Place your trained model files (database.pkl, model.pkl, ratings.pkl) inside the backend/ folder.

 Running the Application